samhains/samhains.github.io/blog/_posts/temp/2018-10-14-entrapment-digital-desire.md

 ---

-**How do we stage and perform our own entrapment in digital networks**
+**How do we stage and perform our own entrapment in digital networks?**

 I'm interested in exploring the ways in which the capitalist surveillance economy compels us to perform and externalize our desires.